USS S-9: Construction

+Service history

-Following duty off the northeast coast, S-9 sailed from New London, Connecticut, on 31 May 1921, and proceeded via the Panama Canal, California, and Pearl Harbor to the Philippines, arriving at Cavite, Luzon on 6 December.
-There, she joined Submarine Division 12 (SubDiv 12), whose S-boats – along with those of SubDiv 18 – had arrived on 1 December.
-In 1922, she sailed from Cavite on 11 October visited Hong Kong from 14 to 28 October, and returned to Cavite on 31 October.
-On 30 April 1923, she departed from Cavite and visited Shanghai, Yantai, and Qinhuangdao, China, before returning via Wusong and Amoy to Cavite on 11 September.
-On 23 June 1924, she sailed from Manila Bay and again visited ports in China before returning to Olongapo on 23 September.
+Following duty off the northeast coast, S-9 sailed from New London, Connecticut, on 31 May 1921, and proceeded via the Panama Canal, California, and Pearl Harbor, to the Philippines, arriving at Cavite, Luzon, on 6 December 1921.
+There, she joined Submarine Division 12 (SubDiv 12), whose S-boats, along with those of SubDiv 18, had arrived on 1 December.
+In 1922, she sailed from Cavite, on 11 October, visited Hong Kong, from 14 to 28 October, and returned to Cavite, on 31 October.
+On 30 April 1923, she departed from Cavite and visited Shanghai, Yantai, and Qinhuangdao, China, before returning via Wusong and Amoy, to Cavite, on 11 September.
+On 23 June 1924, she sailed from Manila Bay, and again visited ports in China, before returning to Olongapo, on 23 September.

-Departing from Cavite on 29 October, S-9 arrived at Mare Island, California on 30 December.
-Remaining at Mare Island in 1925, she operated along the West Coast of the United States in 1926, mainly at San Francisco, San Pedro Submarine Base-San Pedro, and San Diego, California.
-Departing Mare Island on 11 February 1927, she operated in the Panama Canal area from March into April, arrived at New London on 3 May, and spent the remainder of 1927 along the northeast coast.
+Departing from Cavite, on 29 October, S-9 arrived at the Mare Island Navy Yard, California, on 30 December.
+Remaining at Mare Island, in 1925, she operated along the West Coast in 1926, mainly at San Francisco, San Pedro Submarine Base-San Pedro, and San Diego, California.
+Departing Mare Island, on 11 February 1927, she operated in the Panama Canal area from March into April, arrived at New London, on 3 May, and spent the remainder of 1927 along the northeast coast.
 S-9 served in the Panama Canal area from February–April 1928, from January–March 1929, and from January–March 1930.

+Fate

-Departing New London on 22 October, S-9 was decommissioned on 15 April 1931 at Philadelphia, Pennsylvania.
+Departing New London, on 22 October, S-9 was decommissioned on 15 April 1931, at the Philadelphia Navy Yard.
 She was struck from the Naval Vessel Register on 25 January 1937.